the-collab-lab/smart-shopping-list-deprecated/ORIENTATION.md

 ## Why do we do what we do?

 Knowing how to code is just one aspect of being a professional web developer.
-Another super important skill is knowing how to collaborate effectively on a software team -- that’s where Collab Lab comes into play!
+Another super important skill is knowing how to collaborate effectively on a software team—that’s where Collab Lab comes into play!

 ### Pair Programming:
 A portion of your dedicated hours each week will be spent [pair programming](https://www.freecodecamp.org/news/how-remote-pair-programming-works-and-why-it-can-change-your-life-cd7b767dc60f/) with your partner—this is where the most magical collaboration happens.